 作者：Bruno Lannes, Oliver Stratton

-When we asked Chinese bank customers how likely they were to recommend their bank to a friend or colleague, promoters outnumbered detractors by only 4 percentage points, yet our research shows that customer advocacy is the single most reliable predictor of organic growth.
-There's an important message here for banks.
+Asked how likely they were to recommend their bank to a friend or colleague, promoters outnumbered detractors by only 4 percentage points.
+That is bad news for the banks, as customer advocacy is the single most reliable predictor of organic growth.

-In the new world of China banking, the "big four" State-owned giants Bank of China, China Construction Bank, the ICBC and the Agricultural Bank of China will have room for improvement.
-They all ranked below our study average.
-More promising are the city commercial banks, nine of which ranked among the top 10 in our customer survey.
+Indeed, the "big four" state-owned giants - the Bank of China, China Construction Bank, ICBC and Agricultural Bank of China - appear to have especially poor growth prospects, all far below the study average.
+More promising are the city commercial banks, nine of which ranked among the top 10 in our survey.

-The most urgent issue for Chinese banks is how to hang on to the wealthiest 20 per cent of urban households some 75 million strong with annual incomes exceeding US$2,500.
-Although just 2 per cent of banks' customers, they account for more than half of all profits.
+The problem is that building customer loyalty requires reversing decades of customer neglect.
+The most urgent issue is how to retain the wealthiest 20 per cent of urban households - all 75 million of them - with annual incomes exceeding US$2,500.
+Although just 2 per cent of customers, they account for more than half of all profits.

-Foreign banks will initially be allowed to compete only for China residents' timed deposits exceeding US$125,000.
+Wealthy customers are also the most likely to switch banks.
+Foreign banks will initially be allowed to compete only for mainlanders' time deposits exceeding US$125,000.
 Thus, these customers will be the target.

 Identifying those customers and appealing to them with quality service therefore becomes a key strategy for foreign banks, particularly since the biggest retention weapon of the big four is their branch networks, which foreign banks cannot easily duplicate.

 One counter ploy is the approach of Standard Chartered Bank, which is concentrating on the biggest cities and introducing services such as personal financial advisers, foreign-currency products and a 24-hour customer hotline.
 This is standard fare in most developed markets but still a novelty in China, where most banks see themselves as deposit takers.